opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/images_image_v2.html.markdown

 * `visibility` - (Optional) The visibility of the image.
 Must be one of "public", "private", "community", or "shared".
-The ability to set the visibility depends upon the configuration of the HWCloud cloud.
+The ability to set the visibility depends upon the configuration of the HuaweiCloud cloud.

 Note: The `properties` attribute handling in the gophercloud library is currently buggy and needs to be fixed before being implemented in this resource.